-$^{^3}$ Anonymous, At Daggers Drawn with the Existent, Its Defenders and Its False Critics (The Anarchist Library, 2012), 12.
+3 Anonymous, At Daggers Drawn with the Existent, Its Defenders and Its False Critics (The Anarchist Library, 2012), 12.

-$^{^4}$ Amado Guerrero (Jose Maria Sison), "Our Urgent Tasks" (2008), marxists.org/history/philippines/cpp/guerrero/1975/urgent-tasks.htm.
+4 Amado Guerrero (Jose Maria Sison), "Our Urgent Tasks" (2008), marxists.org/history/philippines/cpp/guerrero/1975/urgent-tasks.htm.

-whether the proles finally decide to break into the armouries, but whether they unleash what they are: commodified beings who no longer can and no longer want to exist as commodities, and whose revolt explodes capitalist logic.
+but its "military" dimension is never central.
+The question is not whether the proles finally decide to break into the armouries, but whether they unleash what they are: commodified beings who no longer can and no longer want to exist as commodities, and whose revolt explodes capitalist logic.
 Barricades and machine guns flow from this "weapon".
 The greater the change in social life, the less guns will be needed, and the less casualties there will be.
 A communist revolution will never resemble a slaughter: not from any nonviolent principle, but because revolution subverts more (soldiers included) than it actually destroys.